 Many organizations had trouble securing payments on time, and organizations that didn’t have the support of strong and integrated digital software encountered challenges with tracking payments and adjusting their processes in real-time.
 As organizations continue to recover from these obstacles, they must prepare for the future by implementing procedures that make doing business more accessible and efficient.
 One way companies can create a more resilient process is through using e-invoicing.

-To understand the details of e-invoicing, it is important to understand the fundamental invoice processes.
+To understand the nuances of digital transactions, it is important to understand the fundamental processes.
+One part of the transaction process is the use of invoicing.
 An invoice is a document sent to buyers for the cost of purchasing a product or service.
 This document helps to track accounts and establishes an obligation of the buyer to pay the balance.
 While an invoice might seem like a bill, the difference lies in the information they contain.